deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](figures/figures_20_0.png)

-> 🔼 The figure shows the performance comparison of different LLMs on MATH benchmark with and without using ScaleQuest dataset and also the comparison of Llama3-8B fine-tuned on different publicly available datasets.
+> 🔼 The figure shows the performance comparison of different LLMs on MATH benchmark and the improvement achieved by fine-tuning Llama3-8B using different publicly available datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.